mozman/dxfwrite/doc/entities/view.rst

 Views
 =====

 A view is a named 'look' at the drawing model.
-This supports users of CAD software to choose different views at the drawing model.
-To change the default view, add a view named ``'*ACTIVE'``.
+When you create a specific views by name, you can use them for layout or when you need to refer to specific details.
+A named view consists of a specific magnification, position, and orientation.

 Create a view::